HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 author_url: http://dncrht.github.io
 author_avatar: http://www.gravatar.com/avatar/2759ab03ed5459d07d0a5e0075a675fa.png?s=36
 summary: |
-  We'll explore how Rails handles and stores the session information, what security implications does it have, and what alternatives can we use.
+  We'll explore how Rails handles and stores the session information, what security implications it has, and what alternatives we can use.
 ---

-One of the keys about Rails success is that provides a full stack where you can start from.
+One of the keys of Rails' success is that provides a full stack where you can start from.
 This awesome full stack, as any other piece of engineering, was built upon design decisions.
-You take them for granted, and when you code on Rails, you assume that decisions others have taken for them are good for you too.
+You take them for granted, and when you code on Rails, you assume that decisions others have taken for themselves are good for you too.

 Precisely one of Rails' focuses is about letting you start easily a project just a `rails new` command away.
 Now you have a nice directory structure, a database connection, CSS/JS preprocessors… a cool new toy with batteries included.
-You delegate on Rails about the low level details, whilst you concentrate on the high level stuff that really matters to your project.
+You delegate to Rails the low level details, whilst you concentrate on the high level stuff that really matters to your project.

 But, let's think for a second.
-Which of those things are you really going to ditch in the near future, and its solely purpose was to let you start _quick_?
+Which of those things are you going to ditch in the near future whose solely purpose was to let you start _quickly_?

 Well, one of those is certainly the database connection.
 Nobody uses sqlite in high concurrency web apps.
 No big deal, you change the database driver among a couple of other retouches and you are ready to go.
 Or not?